h15200/notes/system-design.md

 - some companies like uber will use a tool like `hailstorm` that randomly shuts down a microservice and logs what happens to find weaknesses

-- distributed systems can be so large and complex that it's possible to lose track of all service dependncies.
+- distributed systems can be so large and complex that it's possible to lose track of all service dependencies.
 Ex.. an owner of a microservice may not be completely clear on what other services it's relying on, and what other services it's being relied on